lucho1/AGPEngine/README.md

         - Lights: To modify the values of the scene lights such as position, color, ...
 They can also be added and deleted.
 To modify the MaxLights in the Scene, modify the value "s_MaxLights" in the file "Source/Renderer/Utils/RendererUtils.h"

     - At the right:
-        - Info: For generic app information such as FPS or Memory Usage
+        - Info: For generic app information such as FPS or Memory Usage.
         - Resources: To check the resources in the scene and their usage
-        - Renderer: For app's renderer and hardware information and other options.
+        - Renderer: For app's renderer information, hardware information and other options.
 From here, we can chose to show the lights debug spheres, the rendering type or the GBuffer texture to display.
+Also, from here we can modify a couple of values of the bloom effect as well as visualize it.

     - At the center:
         - Scene: The viewport showing the scene.
 In here, we can move the camera
         - GBuffer View: To display the different textures in the GBuffer (Deferred Rendering must be checked in Renderer Options).
 From these very same options, we can chose to display the textures of Color, Normals, Position, Materials Smoothness and Depth to see different and useful color information.
 From here, the camera cannot be moved, it will display the scene from the camera as left in the Scene panel.

-Finally, it is important to state the camera controls in order to use the Editor Camera in the Scene Panel and see the scene from different points of view.
-These are (MMB, RMB & LMB = Mid, Right & Left Mouse Buttons respectively):
+Finally, it is important to state the camera controls in order to use the Editor Camera in the Scene Panel.
+These are the next (MMB, RMB & LMB = Mid, Right & Left Mouse Buttons respectively):

     - Zoom In/Out:                  MMB Scroll or ALT + RMB Drag
     - Focus Center:                 F Key